studyathome-internationally/hub/docs/general/enroll.md

 :::: gslot disclaimer

 **StudyATHome Internationally**
-The data communicated to us by you for the purpose of the application will be used by us exclusively for the processing of the application on the basis of pre-contractual or contractual purposes and will not be passed on to third parties with the exception described below in case of uncertainties regarding the entry requirements.
+The data you provide us with for the purpose of the application will only be used by us to assist the application process on the basis of pre-contractual or contractual purposes.
+The data will not be passed on to third parties, except to check the university entrance requirements and for the purpose of evaluating the services and workflows of StudyATHome Internationally.
-If there is no further contact or enrollment, your data will be deleted after three years.
+If there is no further contact or application, your data will be deleted after three years.

 If you have any questions, please contact us at studyathome@technikum-wien.at.